Carlston Harris: Ultimate Fighting Championship

-Harris made his UFC debut against Christian Aguilera on May 8, 2021, at UFC on ESPN: Rodriguez vs. Waterson.
+Harris made his UFC debut against Christian Aguilera on May 8, 2021, at UFC on ESPN 24.
 He won the bout via technical submission due to an anaconda choke as he choked Aguilera in the first round.
 This fight earned him the Performance of the Night award.

 Harris faced Impa Kasanganay on September 18, 2021, at UFC Fight Night 192.
 He won the fight via technical knockout in round one.

-In this third fight with the promotion, Harris faced Shavkat Rakhmonov on February 5, 2022, at UFC Fight Night: Hermansson vs. Strickland.
+In this third fight with the promotion, Harris faced Shavkat Rakhmonov on February 5, 2022, at UFC Fight Night 200.
 He lost the fight via knockout in round one.

 Harris was scheduled to face Ramiz Brahimaj on February 18, 2023, at UFC Fight Night 219.
 However, Brahimaj was pulled from the event citing neck injury.

 Harris was scheduled to face Abubakar Nurmagomedov on March 11, 2023, at UFC Fight Night 221.
 However, Nurmagomedov withdrew from the bout due to an undisclosed reasons and was replaced by Jared Gooden.
 At the weigh-ins, Gooden weighed in at 177 pounds, six pounds over the welterweight non-title fight limit.
 The bout proceeded at catchweight and Gooden was fined 30% of his purse, which went to Harris.
 He won the fight via unanimous decision.

 Harris faced Jeremiah Wells on August 5, 2023, at UFC on ESPN 50.
 He won the bout in the third round, choking out Wells via anaconda choke.
 This win earned Harris his second Performance of the Night bonus.

 Harris faced Khaos Williams on May 18, 2024, at UFC Fight Night 241.
 He lost the fight by knockout in the first round.

 Harris faced Santiago Ponzinibbio on January 11, 2025 at UFC Fight Night 249.
-He lost lost the fight by technical knockout in the third round.
+He lost the fight by technical knockout in the third round.

+Harris was scheduled to face Michael Chiesa on March 28, 2026 at UFC Fight Night 271.
+However, Harris withdrew due to visa issues and was replaced by Niko Price.

+Replacing Muslim Salikhov on short notice, Harris faced Jake Matthews on May 30, 2026 at UFC Fight Night 277.
+Harris lost the fight by unanimous decision.

+On June 24, 2026, it was reported that Harris was removed from the UFC roster.